jackery explorer 2000 pro

 Minimum useful array: 400W (two 200W panels) — fully recharges in ~5–6 hours.
 Balanced array: 800W — fully recharges in ~3 hours.
 Maximum array: 1,400W — fully recharges in ~1.5–2 hours in good sun.

-If you use your station 2–4 times per year for outages, the NMC battery will last you many years.
-The Pro is perfectly adequate for this use case.
+If you find one at 40%+ below MSRP and only need it for outages a few times per year, the NMC battery will last you many years.
+The Pro is adequate for this use case.

 💰 Budget-Conscious Buyers (Used Market)

 The Pro is widely available on the used market as owners upgrade to LFP.
-If you can find one at a significant discount, it's a solid value for occasional use.
+If you can find one at a significant discount, it's a reasonable value for occasional use.

 🔌 6 AC Outlet Users

-The Pro has 6 AC outlets — more than the 2000 Plus (5 outlets).
-If you need to run multiple AC appliances simultaneously without a power strip, this matters.
+The Pro has 6 AC outlets — more than many newer models.
+If you need to run multiple AC appliances simultaneously without a power strip, this is one specific advantage.

 ❌ NOT for Daily Users

 If you plan to use this weekly or daily (van life, solar storage), do not buy the Pro.
 The cycle life will limit you to 2–3 years.
-Buy the LFP-based 2000 Plus instead.
+Buy LFP instead.

 The Honest Recommendation